 Being Singapore's largest commercial real estate owner in the CBD, we are mindful of the impact that our developments and operations have on the environment and the wellbeing of our stakeholders.
 We shape buildings that are operationally efficient and accessible to the community, promote a safe and healthy work environment and uphold a strong corporate governance and risk management culture.

-Being wholly owned subsidiaries of CapitaLand, the Manager and the Property Managers of CCT uphold CapitaLand's core values and commitment to sustainability.
-In 2012, CCT was among the first of Singapore's REITs to incorporate sustainability reporting into its annual report.
-We have since adopted framework reporting that adheres to the Global Reporting Initiative (GRI) Sustainability Reporting Guidelines.
+As wholly owned subsidiaries of CapitaLand, the Manager and Property Managers of CCT firmly uphold CapitaLand's core values and deep commitment to sustainability.
+The Board Statement which affirms our commitment to sustainability is included for the first time in our report prepared in accordance to the Global Reporting Initiative (GRI) Sustainability Reporting Guidelines.

 Chief Executive Officer